 Read the Entire Multi-Step Word Problem

 Read it slowly sentence by sentence.
 This first part is all about good reading comprehension.
-Read the whole story problem at least once, but read it as many times as needed.
+Read the whole two step story problem at least once, but read it as many times as needed.

 Identify the Question